5 Tips to Stay Proficient on a Home Flight Simulator

 1. Have a goal for every flight simulator session

-During gaps in time when you can't fly for several weeks, flying your flight simulator can keep your brain in the cockpit and your hand-eye coordination sharp.
+During gaps in time when you can't fly the airplane for several weeks, using your flight simulator can keep your brain in the cockpit and your hand-eye coordination sharp.
 Yet, if you spend your simulator time aimlessly flying around, you are more likely to develop bad habits in the cockpit than you are to develop or maintain proficiency in it.
 To avoid becoming rusty, you should have a goal in mind each time you sit down to fly your simulator.

 - While you're restless at home, plan a route for your next big adventure.
 Become familiar with a new airport diagram, fly a few instrument approaches, practice your landings, and taxi to your FBO of choice.